derailed-dash/demo-lz-docs/content/epam-lz/design-overview.md

 Google Compute Engine (GCE) instances will only be given private IP addresses; they will **never be given external IP addresses**.
 Consequently, these instances are not directly reachable from any external network; this includes from the Internet.
 {{% /notice %}}

-Consequently, if external access is required to a ECP-hosted service, this **must be achieved via a load balancer**.
+Consequently, if external access is required to a LZiiB-hosted service, this **must be achieved via a load balancer**.
 Routing inbound traffic through a load balancer means:

 - The load balancer acts as a reverse proxy; external clients only see the public IP address of the load balancer.
 - Internal resources do not need external IP addresses.